viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 Also pay attention to your surroundings, double-check your code for correctness, and make sure anyone nearby is aware and alert before issuing commands to your robot.
 {{< /alert >}}

+{{<gif webm_src="../../videos/motion_constraints.webm" mp4_src="../../videos/motion_constraints.mp4" poster="../../videos/motion_constraints.jpg" alt="An arm moving a cup from one side of a tissue box to the other, across a table.
+The cup stays upright." class="alignright" max-width="250px">}}

-Say you want your robot to pass you a cup of water, but you don't want it to spill the water or bump into the tasty treats on the table.
+Say you want your robot to pass you a cup of tea, but you don't want it to spill the water or bump into other objects on the table.

 If you followed along in [part 2 of the Motion Service tutorial series](../plan-motion-with-arm-gripper/), you used the [Motion Service](/services/motion/) to move a robot arm and end effector to desired positions.
-This tutorial builds on that and shows you how to use [constraints](/services/motion/constraints/) to control the way your robot moves between its start and end position.
+This tutorial builds on that and shows you how to use [constraints](/services/motion/constraints/) and transforms to control the way your robot moves between its start and end position.

 In this tutorial, you will learn to move a cup across a table without hitting another object, and while remaining upright.

+The [full tutorial code](#full-tutorial-code) is available at the end of this page.

+## Prerequisites

 {{< alert title="Note" color="note" >}}
 Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6/), but you can use any [arm model](/components/arm/).
-The [full tutorial code](#full-tutorial-code) is available at the end of this page.
 {{< /alert >}}

-## Prerequisites

-Before starting this tutorial, make sure you have the [Viam Python SDK](https://python.viam.dev/) or the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#section-readme/) installed.
+Before starting this tutorial, make sure you have the [Viam Python SDK](https://python.viam.dev/) <!-- or the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#section-readme/) -->installed.

-If you are connecting to a real robotic arm during this tutorial, make sure your computer can communicate with the controller before continuing.
+If you are connecting to a real robotic arm during this tutorial, make sure your computer can communicate with the arm controller before continuing.

-Familiarize yourself with the concepts outlined in the second Motion tutorial, [Plan Motion with an Arm and a Gripper](../plan-motion-with-arm-gripper/), before continuing.
+Familiarize yourself with the concepts outlined in the second motion tutorial, [Plan Motion with an Arm and a Gripper](../plan-motion-with-arm-gripper/), before continuing.
-This tutorial picks up right where **Plan Motion with an Arm and a Gripper** stops, so further examples depend on having a connected robot, client and service access, and other infrastructure in place.
+This tutorial picks up where **Plan Motion with an Arm and a Gripper** stops, so further examples depend on having a connected robot, client and service access, and other infrastructure in place.
-This also helps simplify and shorten the code examples presented below.

-For a helpful recap of the code we previously added, look at [the full code sample from the prior tutorial](../plan-motion-with-arm-gripper/#full-tutorial-code).
+For reference, look at [the full code sample from the prior tutorial](../plan-motion-with-arm-gripper/#full-tutorial-code).

 ## Configure your robot